 For best results- a day before, or at least a few hours before:

-Wash and dry lettuce, set aside in refrigerator.
+Wash, dry and chop lettuce, set aside in refrigerator.

 Make dressing by mixing all ingredients in blender or by using a hand immersion blender.
 Refrigerate.